roblaing/erlang_mooc/README.md

 Running <code>make test</code> will use <a href="https://erlang.org/doc/apps/common_test/introduction.html">Common Test</a>
 to run <code>test/foo_SUITE.erl</code> files whose results you can view by pointing your browser to <code>test/index.html</code>.

+Running <code>erl -pa ebin</code> makes the repl aware your code in the ebin subdirectory.

 <h2>1.
 From Problem Analysis to Data Definitions</h2>

 <q>Identify the information that must be represented and how it is represented in the chosen programming language.